Configure RAID Logical Volumes on Oracle Linux

 8. Remove the failed device from the VG.

-LVM utilities will continue to report that LVM cannot find the failed device until removing it from the VG.
+LVM utilities will continue reporting that LVM cannot find the failed device until you remove it from the VG.

 sudo vgreduce --removemissing foo